UBC-MDS/hexdropper/README.md

 #### Setting up a Conda Environment

 We recommend creating an isolated conda environment on your local machine to test and develop the package.
-To create a conda environment for this project, type in the below command in your terminal, replacing `[your_env_name]` with your desired environment name (e.g., hexdropper)
+To create a conda environment for this project, type in the below command in your terminal.

 ```
-$ conda create --name [your_env_name] python=3.9 -y
+$ conda create --name hexdropper python=3.9 -y
 ```

 #### Using Poetry for Package Management